 Ensure your office has enough meeting rooms/and or equipment to connect remote employees.
 The success of the hybrid work model rests on whether the office can accommodate all employee types seamlessly.

 On the flip side, there should be some days when meetings are minimal.
 This helps to avoid videoconferencing fatigue and keeps the meeting engagement higher.
+Screen recordings offer an innovative solution to minimize meetings.
+Team members can share updates, demos, and presentations conveniently.
+Additionally, recordings serve as a valuable reference, improving collaboration across time zones and saving valuable time.

 While these general tips should contribute to a more effective workplace.
 Each organization is different, so it's always important to consider its unique position.